gudlot/ess/docs/developer/style-guide.rst

 - providing code comments
 - adding type-hints to your function arguments and return types (see `here <https://docs.python.org/3/library/typing.html>`_)
 - adding your functions to the API reference for your technique or instrument
-- any additional document (Jupyter notebook or .rst file) that helps explain or describe how your functions or module work
+- including any additional document (Jupyter notebook or .rst file) that helps explain or describe how your functions or module work

 We will build and publish sphinx documentation located `here <https://github.com/scipp/ess/tree/main/docs>`_.